ultrasaurus/webgenr/README.md

 until there are multiple maintainers or additional users.

 ### Misc TODO
+- how to deal with book cover image and title page?
+I think I like option 2
+  - current: now there are special filenames, but feels like wrong approach.
+    I've found reserving "special" names can lead to hard to figure out bugs for users
+        - cover or _cover
+        - title or _title
+  - option 1: a folder for front-matter or paratext (if ebooks have other special pages / annotations)
+  - option 2: --cover name --title name, with no argument uses default name otherwise book lacks cover image or title page
+- option to create book and/or web
+  - current: --book creates epub, without it website is generated
+  - future: something like --format=web,epub,pdf or something semantically equivalent (look into common way for multiple options like that?)
 - config file (for options avail on command-line), prolly will wait till there's a bit more clarity on options needed.
 Or if someone wants it, they can propose a format with config options, file an issue and link it here.